 - 1 cup shredded cheddar cheese

 - Heat olive oil over medium heat in a large/deep skillet.
-When hot, add veggies and sauté for 3-4 minutes.
+When hot, add onion, pepper, garlic powder, and chili powder.
+Sauté for 3-4 minutes, stirring occasionally.
 Add meat and cook thoroughly, until completely cooked, stirring occasionally.
-At this point, drain any excess liquid from the pan.
+Remove from heat.
+At this point, dump the meat and veggies in a large bowl, drain any excess liquid and set aside to cool.

-- Next, add all eggs, return the pan to heat, and stir continuously until the eggs are completely cooked.
+- Add all eggs to the pan and stir continuously until the eggs are completely cooked.
 Do not over cook – eggs will cook a tiny bit more when your burritos are reheated.

-- Let everything cool to reduce moisture in the burritos.
+- Remove the eggs from the pan and set aside to cool.
+Let everything cool to reduce moisture in the burritos.

 - Set up your burrito assembly line.
 Warm up your tortillas for 20 seconds in the microwave to make them more foldable and less likely to rip.

-- Make 8 burritos, each with 1 big scoop of mixture and some cheese on top.
-Fold your burritos by folding the sides in and wrapping the tortilla to tuck in the sides (like at Chipotle!).
+- Make 8 burritos, each with 1 big scoop of mixture and a sprinkle of cheese on top.
+Wrap your burritos by folding the sides in and wrapping the tortilla to tuck in the sides (like at Chipotle!).

 - Wrap each in foil and store in the freezer.
 Take a burrito out of the freezer the night before you plan to eat it.
 Best when reheated in a toaster oven for 7-8 minutes (depending on your toaster oven).
 You can also toast for 4-5 minutes to get the outside crispy, then microwave for 30-45 more seconds to ensure it’s heated through.